Art Frankfurt

 19-23 March 1998

-The title Peoples Playground / A Slice of Toast is referring partly to one of the songs used in the project, taken from the film soundtrack of Vampyros Lesbos, and partly to the Jamaican expression of speaking over a prerecorded track.
+The title referred partly to a song included in the project, taken from the soundtrack of Vampyros Lesbos, and partly to the Jamaican expression describing the act of speaking over a prerecorded track.

-Peoples Playground / A Slice of Toast is the first collaboration of the two artists, who both have long well-established solo careers within the conceptual branch of the Danish art scene.
+The project marked the first collaboration between the two artists, both of whom had long-established solo practices within the conceptual strand of the Danish art scene.